TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 The TC001 Custom Firmware transforms your Ulanzi TC001 into a self-contained API monitoring device.
 Perfect for scenarios where you need portable, at-a-glance monitoring without relying on external infrastructure.

 **Key Use Cases:**
-- Markets : Social media followers
+- Markets: Social media followers
 - Trade show booth metrics (visitor counts, lead generation)
 - Support ticket monitoring on the go
 - Real-time sales dashboards